Open-Telecoms-Data/open-fibre-data-standard/docs/primer/scopeandkeyconcepts.md

 :animate: fade-in-slide-down
 :chevron: down-up

 In this example, a municipal council owns the duct through which fibre is deployed by a network operator named FibreCo.
-FibreCo operates it's own active infrastructure and leases dark fibre to a second operator named FastNet.
+FibreCo operates its own active infrastructure and leases dark fibre to a second operator named FastNet.

 ```json
 {